asabo/event-collector/README.md

 resulting application binary will be created in single file `target/EventCollector-1.0.0-SNAPSHOT-jar-with-dependencies.jar`

+Java application can be run

-application can be run with:
+REST service application can be run with:
 `java -jar target/EventCollector-1.0.0-SNAPSHOT-jar-with-dependencies.jar`

+Java Application can be run:
+`java -cp target/EventCollector-1.0.0-SNAPSHOT-jar-with-dependencies.jar  com.test.eventcollector.app.EventCollectorApplication <fileName>`

+`<fileName>` param must be set as it represents file that should get read and parsed.

-Should application need to be configured, one can make `properties` folder in place of running application and store inside 1 file:
+Should REST application need to be configured, one can make `properties` folder in place of running application and store inside 1 file:

 `event-collector.config` - application configuration properties